-Immediately recognizable by the lack of vivid chroma hues and tints of grey, Blackwork tattooing has become an unstoppable force within the industry.
-But, believe it or not, all black fills and designs are not just a recent trend.
-It’s actually older than Traditional Americana.
-In this article we explore the historical origins, the contemporary styles, and the artists who have mastered Blackwork tattoos.
+Immediately recognizable by the lack of vivid chroma hues and tints of grey, Blackwork-style tattooing has garnered popularity over the recent years.
+But, believe it or not, all-black fills and designs are not just a passing trend.
+In this article we explore the historical origins, contemporary styles, and some artists who have mastered Blackwork tattoos.

-No matter who far these folk arts may seem to be disassociated from contemporary Blackwork tattooing, it helps to recognize the different facets of historical artistic techniques and mediums that inform modern styles and aesthetics.
+No matter how far these folk arts may seem to be disassociated from contemporary Blackwork tattooing, it helps to recognize the different facets of historical artistic techniques and mediums that inform modern styles and aesthetics.
 Henna, for instance, can be traced back to the Bronze Age which spans from 1200 BC to 2100 BC.
 This was 4,000 years ago in the history of humankind, and yet the application of Henna dye, called Mehndi, can easily be connected to present day ornamental and decorative tattoos, most of which are considered a form of Blackwork tattoo simply due to the lack of color.
-Mehndi-esque pieces are found in the oeuvre of tattooists such as Ciara Havishya, Clinton Lee, Helen Hitori, and James Lau.
 Due to the ancient genesis of Henna, artists who work in this style may also tend towards more tribal or primitive designs.
 It’s all a matter of artistic personal expression and connection.
-Victor J Webster is a blackwork tattooist that does several different types of pattern work depending on the project, including Maori, Native American, Tibetan, and more.
-His work is a perfect embodiment of the vast connectivity that is human artistic expression.

 Another aesthetic linked to the esoteric arts is sacred geometry, a Blackwork tattoo style that is extremely popular.
 From ancient Hindu texts to Plato’s idea that God has put perfect geometric structures hidden within the entirety of the natural world, the ideals can be seen in fractals, mandalas, Kepler’s Platonic Solid, and more.
-Setting divine proportions to everything, sacred geometric tattoos often consist of lines, shapes, and dots.
-Dillon Forte is an artist who works within this aesthetic, and regularly infuses his pieces with Buddhist, Hindu, and sigil symbology.
-Jondix, Nissaco, and Lewisink are also highly influenced by these aspects of culture.
+Setting divine proportions to everything, sacred geometric tattoos often consist of lines, shapes, and dots and are informed by Buddhist, Hindu, and sigil symbology.